 There is a grace period of 12 months.

 5.7 What is the term of a patent?

-A standard patent has a maximum term of 20 years and an innovation patent has a term of up to eight years.
+A standard patent has a maximum term of 20 years (or up to 25 years for pharmaceutical substances).
+An innovation patent has a term of up to eight years.